Mickyreegs/the_bakers_cottage/README.md

 Bugs that were discovered and fixed are as follows:
 <ul>
     <li>TypeError at /shop/add_to_cart/</li>
-    Had to convert decimla to float before storing - |floatformat:2
+    Had to convert decimal to float before storing - |floatformat:2
 </ul>
 <ul>
     <li>error: invalid object 100644 01d37f72a11981482ef9989f50c7b5394b48e2a4 for 'static/images/Shop/selection-box-6-piece.jpg'/</li>
     This was an error: Error building trees on GitHub.
 I fixed it using "git hash-object -w static/images/Shop/selection-box-6-piece.jpg".
 I obtained this command from https://panjeh.medium.com/git-error-invalid-object-error-building-trees-44b582769457
 </ul>
 <ul>
-    <li>Google Maps - Map referenced in other code causing conflict</li>
+    <li>Google Maps - "map" referenced in other code causing conflict</li>
-    As map was declared elsewhere in the code, I needed to specify that my google map should retrieve the element by ID. if (document.getElementById("map")).
+    As "map" was declared elsewhere in the code, I needed to specify that my google map should retrieve the element by ID. if (document.getElementById("map")).
 This then squashed the bug.
 </ul>